ircv3/ircv3-specifications/core/message-tags-3.3.md

 negotiated the message tags capability.
 If neither client-only tags nor a message body are provided, servers MAY respond with a standard `ERR_NOTEXTTOSEND` error.

+Clients that receive empty events MUST not display empty messages as-is in the message history unless they are using the attached tags according to their own specifications.

 ### Size limit

 The size limit for message tags is increased to 512 to 4096 bytes, including the leading